-- Undertake all Barcud property related work in the East. - Continue to work with other Housing Associations, Local Authorities and private clients. - Aim to invest in new tools and some new vehicles in 2021/22. - Provide a first class service to all our clients. - Review the terms and conditions for our colleagues and invest in training in green technologies, PV roof panels installations as well as electric vehicle charging points. - Identify any inefficiencies and become a technology-driven maintenance company by the end of March 2022. - Review our Risk Register, key Performance Indicators and Debtors on a monthly basis. - Communicate clearly with our colleagues to ensure that every team member's views are listened to and that everyone feels part of the team. - Build on our procurement of materials strategies, and review our storage of stock. - Look at the possibility of increasing the number of apprentices. - Regularly review the progress made against our Business Plan. - Review our marketing strategy so that other private clients can benefit from our services.
+- Undertake all Barcud property related work in the East. - Continue to work with other Housing Associations, Local Authorities and private clients. - Aim to continue to invest in new tools and some new vehicles in 2022/23. - Provide a first class service to all our clients. - Continue to invest in training, and review the terms and conditions for our colleagues. - Review our Risk Register, Key Performance Indicators and Debtors on a monthly basis. - Communicate clearly with our colleagues to ensure that every team member's views are listened to and that everyone feels part of the team. - Build on our procurement of materials strategies, and review our storage of stock. - Look at the possibility of increasing the number of apprentices. - Regularly review the progress made against our Business Plan. - Continue to review our marketing strategy so that other private clients can benefit from our services.